schneems/schneems/_posts/2026-03-31-rubygems-fracture-incident-report.md

 **September 5, 2025**

-- Samuel Giddens' employment notice took effect, and he was no longer employed at Ruby Central.
+- Samuel Giddins' employment notice took effect, and he was no longer employed at Ruby Central.
 - Last day of RailsWorld conference.

 **September 8, 2025**